Special Libraries Association: Awards

-The SLA presents several awards, some on an annual basis.
+The SLA presented several awards, some on an annual basis.

-Fellowship in SLA is bestowed on active, mid-career SLA members in recognition of past, present and future service to the association and the profession.
-Fellows are called upon and expected to advise the association's board of directors, prepare necessary documentation, and alert the membership to issues and trends warranting action.
-No more than five SLA members can be selected as a Fellow in any given year.
-Individuals receiving this honor are able to use the title Fellow of the Special Libraries Association.
-(Members who are currently serving on the SLA Board of Directors are ineligible for designation as Fellows.)
+Fellowship in SLA was bestowed on active, mid-career SLA members in recognition of past, present and future service to the association and the profession.
+Fellows were called upon and expected to advise the association's board of directors, prepare necessary documentation, and alert the membership to issues and trends warranting action.
+No more than five SLA members could be selected as a Fellow in any given year.
+Individuals receiving this honor were able to use the title Fellow of the Special Libraries Association.
+Members who were currently serving on the SLA Board of Directors were ineligible for designation as Fellows.

-John Cotton Dana Award is the SLA's top honor and is awarded to an individual in recognition of a lifetime of achievement and exceptional service to the SLA.
+John Cotton Dana Award was the SLA's top honor and was awarded to an individual in recognition of a lifetime of achievement and exceptional service to the SLA.
 (This should not be confused with the John Cotton Dana Library Public Relations Award, awarded by the American Library Association.)

-Presidential Citations are given to SLA members for important or notable contributions advancing the SLA's goal or objectives during the previous year.
-The Presidential Citations are given at the pleasure of the SLA President.
+Presidential Citations were given to SLA members for important or notable contributions advancing the SLA's goal or objectives during the previous year.
+The Presidential Citations were given at the pleasure of the SLA President.

-Rose L. Vormelker Award is given to a mid-career SLA member who actively teaches or mentors students or working professionals.
+Rose L. Vormelker Award was given to a mid-career SLA member who actively taught or mentored students or working professionals.

-SLA Hall of Fame is presented to an SLA member near the end of their professional career in recognition of service and contributions to the SLA and its goal and objectives.
+SLA Hall of Fame was presented to an SLA member near the end of their professional career in recognition of service and contributions to the SLA and its goal and objectives.

-James M. Matarazzo Rising Star Award is presented annually to up to five new SLA members who have been members for no more than five years and show exceptional promise of leadership and contribution to the association and profession.
+James M. Matarazzo Rising Star Award was presented annually to up to five new SLA members who had been members for no more than five years and showed exceptional promise of leadership and contribution to the association and profession (named in honor of James M. Matarazzo).

-Nominees must meet at least one of the following criteria:
+Nominees had to meet at least one of the following criteria: